Childhood is short. Summer is even shorter.

 - What summer family tradition can you repeat again this year?
 Summer wouldn’t be summer without this…. bike rides to the bagel shop or boating on the lake.
-What are the simple things your family does together that can still happen this summer of 2021?
+What are the simple things your family does together that can happen this summer of 2022?

 What is a way that you strive to create a Summer of Significance?